aleadamczak/XOXR/4-personal-reflections/aleksandra/readme.md

 ---

 ## Setup and Expo
 Collectively with the girls we spent a couple of days trying to work out connecting to Quest and finding the best way to show our game.
-It was very tricky since we needed a laptop with a exceptionally good graphics card and even with that the Link turned out to be particulalry choosy with our selection of cables 😊 Eventually, we managed to set everything up, however, it was definetely the most frustrating part of the VR project.
+It was very tricky since we needed a laptop with a exceptionally good graphics card and even with that the Link turned out to be particulalry picky with our selection of cables 😊 Eventually, we managed to set everything up, however, it was definetely the most frustrating part of the VR project.

 ---